-As therapists, cultivating mindfulness is perhaps the greatest gift we can offer
+As therapists, being mindful is perhaps the greatest gift we can offer.

 As human beings, we are often surprised to find that we can tolerate much more than we imagine.
 People who have anger problems fall victim to their emotional reactions when certain triggers set them off.
 By learning mindfulness, they are far better able to take pause and react in a more constructive way to conflict.
 A simple breathing exercise can interrupt their outburst and lead to a more favorable outcome.
 This is also true for parents who are struggling with their children and couples who are keying off each other based on destructive dynamics that have built up between them.

 When we are reactive, falling victim to our immediate thoughts or emotions, we are not always acting in our own self-interest.
 Mindfulness provides a great tool for developing more self-acceptance, which helps us build our compassion for others.
 It allows us to take more power and be more strategic in terms of our goals.
 It can bring us closer to the people we care about and help us to interrupt self-sabotaging patterns we’ve adopted throughout our lives.

 Teaching ourselves to calm down and to be more receptive than reactive is a practice made possible through mindfulness techniques.
 Whether learning to meditate or merely to tune in with ourselves at various times throughout our day, we are enhancing our ability to feel more integrated and to act with integrity.
 We improve our ability to focus our attention.
 We are better able to slow the racing thoughts that lead us to engage in limiting or self-sabotaging behaviors.
 We strengthen our resilience and enhance our capacity to experience the joys of everyday life.